-To seek a better yield, Wall Street began to create the product to use leverage (63’28’’) to enhance investment returns.
-At that time, the structured products, such as CDOs (collateralized debt obligations), and ABS (asset-backed securities), were already quite popular, and the leverage was used in these products as well.
+To seek a better yield, Wall Street began to create the product to use leverage to enhance investment returns.
+At that time, the structured products, such as CDOs (Collateralized Debt Obligations), and ABS (asset-backed securities), were already quite popular, and the leverage was used in these products as well.
 However, in order to turn up the yield to meet investors’ need, the new products called ABS CDOs, or structured finance CDOs emerged as new ways of getting returns.
 Quickly, investors from all over the world flocked to appealing of these products.

-ABS CDOs are nothing but the leveraged products using ABS as the collateral prayed structures (64’19’’), at that time, ABS also evolved from its original forms to the new forms, in which more acid types were being added as collateral.
+ABS CDOs are nothing but the leveraged products using ABS as the collateral created structures at that time, ABS also evolved from its original forms to the new forms, in which more asset types were being added as collateral.
 One of these underlying assets would subprime mortgage loans.
 Before the turn of the century, subprime loans were there but not that popular.
 But the interest rate was falling, refinancing the mortgage loans began to push housing to rise.
 As monthly mortgage payment was down, more Americans could afford to buy bigger houses by borrowing money from banks, those borrowers with low income and a credit history, all of a sudden became the prey of the subprime lenders.

 The so called the subprime borrowers are referred to the borrowers whose FICO scores are below 660.
 I don't know how many of you know what the FICO score is.
 Actually, FICO score was developed by a company called FICO companies to provide a way to measure the creditworthiness of individual consumers.
 As the home price goes up, lenders became bolder and bolder at taking risk of borrowers, the logic is very simple, that is, with the rising home price, the lender can always dispose the assets at a sufficient high level of price to recover loans if the borrower was default.
 So, this simple idea eventually became the driving force behind flourishment of some prime lenders in the first seven years of 21st century.

 Around this time, other types of creative products were born, too, allowing investors to take the leverage in other forms.
-For example, synthetic exclusion, such as CDS, paved the way for investors to add exposure to risks without too much … of cash (67’12’’).
+For example, synthetic execution,such as CDS, paved the way for investors to add exposure to risks without too much outlet of cash.
 Similarly, brokers and dealers on Wall Street began to set up so called correlation desks one after another to meet the needs of investors who could further use synthetic executions.
 All of these are nothing but a hidden way of securing leverage.
 At the very beginning, everything was doing well.
 Defaults were relatively rare and returns were good, products were plenty for investors to pick and choose.
-More importantly, garbage assets were finding their own homes in these new products, which were packaged together at a faster pace by grocery forms than ever before (68’20’’).
+More importantly, garbage assets were finding their own homes in these new products, which were packaged together at a faster pace by Wall Street firms than ever before.